AlvisOu/Blockchain_Project/DESIGN.md

         a transaction in, no blocks can exist, and no Wallets will ever have money to spend and thus create a transaction (chicken and egg problem).

-        We may change this system so that we simply broadcast the first block as an empty block (contains no transaction), and the first Wallet to mine it will get the genesis wealth.
-To do this, we may implement a timer system so that every, say, 30 seconds, if no transactions have been added to the mempool, a block will just be created automatically to keep the blockchain progressing.
+        We plan to change this system so that we broadcast the first block as an empty block (contains no transaction), and the first Wallet to mine it will get the genesis wealth.
+To do this, we may implement a timer system so that every, say, 30 seconds, it will check if there are still no transactions in the mempool.
+If that is the case,a block will just be created automatically to keep the blockchain progressing.

     Now, lets go over some of the functions: